TimTeaFan/tt_website/content/post/2023-web-scraping/index.md

 ## Advanced Web Scraping

-The other day my wive wanted to compare different skincare serums from The Ordinary.
+The other day my wife wanted to compare different skincare serums from The Ordinary.
 However, the website lists 31 unique serums, each having its own product page with information scattered across various sections.
 Ideally, we wanted all this data in an Excel or CSV file, with each row representing a serum, and columns containing information such as product name, ingredients, usage instructions, and so on.

 We initially thought of using ChatGPT for this task, but unfortunately, neither its native web browsing extension nor third-party page reader plugins could scrape the required information.
 This was the perfect occasion to engage in some traditional web scraping.
 Here are the challenges we faced: